gluon-framework/site/content/en/docs/gluon-explained/process-model.md

 #### Dangerous example

 Using IPC this way is dangerous as it allows the web frontend to make arbitary file reads.
+Even if you control your website entirely, you still should never really use this approach.

 <div class="glow" style="--glow-hue: 320">
 <div class="filename">dangerous_node.js</div>